neondatabase/website/content/docs/reference/oauth-integration.md

 The response object includes an `access_token` value, required for making requests to the Neon API on your users' behalf.
 This value must be supplied in the Authorization header of the HTTP request when sending requests to the Neon API.

-## Example apps
+## Example applications

 You can check out the following example applications that leverage the Neon OAuth integration:

-- Visualizing Neon Postgres branches: [demo](https://neon-experimental.vercel.app), code([http//github.com/neondatabase/neon-](https://github.com/neondatabase/neon-branches-visualizer))
+- Visualizing Neon Postgres branches: [demo](https://neon-experimental.vercel.app), [code](https://github.com/neondatabase/neon-branches-visualizer)